laminlabs/lamin-docs/docs/sheets.md

 In contrast to the pre-defined SQL-based registries like {class}`~lamindb.Artifact`, {class}`~lamindb.Transform`, {class}`~bionty.Gene`, etc., sheets allow adding columns flexibly.

-With our team/enterprise plan, you can access this functionality at https://lamin.ai/instance-slug/records (see [lamindata](https://lamin.ai/laminlabs/lamindata/records) for examples).

 ## Create a sheet

-1. Create or select a sheet type on the left navbar
+1. Create or select a sheet type on the left navbar.
+[Example](https://lamin.ai/laminlabs/lamindata/records)

    Organize your sheets using types, similar to creating folders that contain different groups of related sheets.
 This hierarchical structure is visualized in the left navigation panel—click the `+` button to create new sheet types and build your organizational taxonomy.